DevlanSolutionsLTD/Snippets/README.md

-# BoilerPlates
+# Devlan Snippets
-This repo  holds bootstrap boilerplates and demos to help you kick start your bootstrap landing pages and your front end projects ASAP.
+This repo  holds bootstrap boilerplates, demos, templates, code snippets to help you kick start any projects ASAP.